Divi Tips 71

 }

-To get the right CSS code for your gradient and transparent background, you can use this site which offers a gradient generator in CSS.
+To obtain the appropriate CSS code for your degraded and transparent background, you can help yourself with this site that offers a gradient generator in CSS.

-I wonder if this customisation of Bloom would be my favourite...
-It's a change from the popups we're used to seeing!
+I wonder if this customization of Bloom would not be my favorite...
+She changes popups that we're used to seeing!

 The popup is transparent and the background, usually anthracite-opaque, has been replaced by a background image.

-This is what the popup would look like without the CSS code below:
+Here is what the popup would look like without the following CSS code:

 Here are some explanations: